Drag king: History and terminology

 A 1907 sheet music cover of "I'm Afraid to Come Home in the Dark" featuring singer and male impersonator Hetty King.

 Drag king character Macho (far right) in the "America" number of Wild Side Story in Los Angeles in 1977.

 While the term drag king was first cited in print in 1972, there is a longer history of female performers dressing in male attire.
 In China, the practice of "female men [characters]" (kunsheng; see also sheng roles), in which women portrayed men in stage performances, was first documented during the middle Tang dynasty (617–908 CE).
 This continued through to the early Qing dynasty, when the Qianlong Emperor banned actresses from performing in 1722.
 It was revived in the late 19th and 20th centuries as the ban on actresses was loosened.

 In theatre and opera, there was a tradition of breeches roles and en travesti.
 In France and Italy in the 17th century, women would play male roles in a form of theater called commedia dell'arte.
 Actress and playwright Susanna Centlivre appeared in breeches roles around 1700.
 The first popular male impersonator in U.S. theatre was Annie Hindle, who started performing in New York in 1867.
 In 1886, she married her dresser, Annie Ryan.

 British music hall performer Vesta Tilley, who cites American male impersonator Ella Wesner as an inspiration, was active in the late 19th and early 20th centuries as a male impersonator.
 Tilley gave her last performance in 1920, and retired until her death in 1952.
 Other male impersonators on the British stage were Ella Shields and Hetty King.
 Vaudeville entertainer Florence Hines was popular for her act in the 1890s.
 Blues singer Gladys Bentley performed in male attire in New York, Los Angeles and San Francisco from the 1920s through 1940s.
-In the early 1900s, Go-won-go Mohawk was "likely the first Indiginous male impersonator."

-Stormé DeLarverie performed in male drag as the MC, and sole female performer, of the drag troupe the Jewel Box Revue in the 1950s and 1960s.
+In the early 1900s, Gowongo Mohawk was "likely the first Indigenous male impersonator".
+Stormé DeLarverie performed in male drag as the master of ceremonies, and sole female performer, of the drag troupe the Jewel Box Revue in the 1950s and 1960s.
 She is featured in the documentary Storme: The Lady of the Jewel Box.
 While the Stonewall riots of June 1969 were a series of spontaneous uprisings by many people, DeLarverie—who was the first to fight back against the police brutality—is believed to have provided the spark that ignited the riot.
-Elsie Saldana, otherwise known as El Dana started performing in 1965, and as of 2024 was still performing.
+Elsie Saldana, otherwise known as El Daña, started performing in 1965, and as of 2025 was still performing, earning her the Guinness World Record for Oldest Drag King.